monarch-initiative/monarch-ui/src/views/OtherTools.md

                 from whole-exome sequencing data starting from a VCF file (version 4) and a set of phenotypes encoded using the <a href="https://hpo.jax.org/app/">Human Phenotype Ontology</a>.
-The functional annotation of variants is based on Jannovar and uses UCSC KnownGene transcript definitions and hg19 genomic coordinates.<br>
+The functional annotation of variants is based on Jannovar and uses UCSC KnownGene or RefSeq transcript definitions and hg19 or hg38 genomic coordinates.<br>
                 Variants are prioritized according to user-defined criteria on variant frequency, pathogenicity, quality, inheritance pattern, and model organism phenotype data.
 Predicted pathogenicity data is extracted from the dbNSFP resource.
-Cross-species phenotype comparisons are powered by the <a href="http://owlsim.org">OWLSim algorithm</a>.<br>
+Cross-species phenotype comparisons are powered by the <a href="http://owlsim.org">OWLSim algorithm</a> and use human, mouse, and fish phenotypes.<br> Exomiser is available from the Sanger Institute.
-                Exomiser is currently using mouse phenotypes and will soon leverage the zebrafish phenotype data.
-Worm and fly phenotype data will be available later this year.<br>
-                Exomiser is available from the Sanger Institute.
 A paper describing Exomiser is available <a href="http://genome.cshlp.org/content/24/2/340.long">here</a>.
         </p>
     </div>
     <div class="card">